Croldan1994/core-code/Week 1 -  Introduction to programming & Javascript/Readme.md

 6) Why are flowcharts important to us as developers?
 ```
-<p>R//
+R//
-Flowcharts are important because they will allow us to have a structure and a set of steps that our algorithm should take by making it easier to read and understanding when we want to create our code.</p>
+Flowcharts are important because they will allow us to have a structure and a set of steps that our algorithm should take by making it easier to read and understanding when we want to create our code.
 ```

-<h1>Wednesday Assignments</h1>
+# Wednesday Assignments

 1. Learn about Decimal, Binary and hexadecimal numbers.

-<p>Binary numbers: Binary numbers are base "2" numbers.
+Binary numbers: Binary numbers are base "2" numbers.
 They are composed by 0 and 1.
-We start counting at 0, then 1, then you run out of digits ... so we start back at 0 again, but increase the number on the left by 1.</p>
+We start counting at 0, then 1, then you run out of digits ... so we start back at 0 again, but increase the number on the left by 1.

-<p>Decimal numbers: Decimal numbers are base 10 numbers.
+Decimal numbers: Decimal numbers are base 10 numbers.
 They start from 0 to 9 but don't include the number 10.
 After the number 9, we run out of digits.
 Every digit in a decimal number has a "position", and the decimal point helps us to know which position is which.
 The position just to the left of the point is the "Ones" position.
 If we see a "7" there we know it means 7 ones.
 Every position further to the left is 10 times bigger, and every position further to the right is 10 times smaller.
 But notice something interesting: there is no symbol for "ten".
-"10" is actually two symbols put together, a "1" and a "0".</p>
+"10" is actually two symbols put together, a "1" and a "0".

-<p>Hexadecimal numbers: Hexadecimal numbers have 16 numbers.
+Hexadecimal numbers: Hexadecimal numbers have 16 numbers.
 They look the same as the decimal numbers up to 9, but then there are the letters ("A',"B","C","D","E","F") in place of the decimal numbers 10 to 15.
-So a single Hexadecimal digit can show 16 different values instead of the normal 10.</p>
+So a single Hexadecimal digit can show 16 different values instead of the normal 10.

 Example: 0 1 2 3 4 5 6 7 8 9 A B C D E F,